haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/project/project-start.md

 Logs from the deploy hook are located on the server in the following locations:

 *	Integration: `/var/log/deploy.log`
-*	Staging: `/var/log/platform/<prodject ID>/post_deploy.log`
+*	准生产环境: `/var/log/platform/<prodject ID>/post_deploy.log`
-*	Production: `/var/log/platform/{1|2|3}.<prodject ID>/post_deploy.log`
+*	生产环境: `/var/log/platform/{1|2|3}.<prodject ID>/post_deploy.log`

-The value of `<project ID>` depends on the project ID and whether the environment is Staging or Production.
-For example, with a project ID of `yw1unoukjcawe`, the Staging environment user is `yw1unoukjcawe_stg` and the Production environment user is `yw1unoukjcawe`.
+The value of `<project ID>` depends on the project ID and whether the environment is Staging or Production. 例如， with a project ID of `yw1unoukjcawe`, the Staging environment user is `yw1unoukjcawe_stg` and the Production environment user is `yw1unoukjcawe`.

-For example, on the Staging environment for project `yw1unoukjcawe`, the deploy log is located at `/var/log/platform/yw1unoukjcawe_stg/post_deploy.log`.
+例如， on the Staging environment for project `yw1unoukjcawe`, the deploy log is located at `/var/log/platform/yw1unoukjcawe_stg/post_deploy.log`.

 For Production, you have a three node structure.
-Logs are available with specific information for that node.
-For example, on the Production environment for project `yw1unoukjcawe`, the deploy log is located at node 1 `/var/log/platform/1.yw1unoukjcawe/post_deploy.log`, node 2 `/var/log/platform/2.yw1unoukjcawe/post_deploy.log`, and node 3 `/var/log/platform/3.yw1unoukjcawe/post_deploy.log`.
+Logs are available with specific information for that node. 例如， on the Production environment for project `yw1unoukjcawe`, the deploy log is located at node 1 `/var/log/platform/1.yw1unoukjcawe/post_deploy.log`, node 2 `/var/log/platform/2.yw1unoukjcawe/post_deploy.log`, and node 3 `/var/log/platform/3.yw1unoukjcawe/post_deploy.log`.

 Logs for all deployments that have occurred on this environment are appended to this file.
 Check the timestamps on log entries to verify and locate the logs you want for a specific deployment.